dot-hack-syn/portfolio-site/README.md

-  # Portfolio Site Design

-  This is a code bundle for Portfolio Site Design.
-The original project is available at https://www.figma.com/design/VC5CgbO92hlQZbMjntY92d/Portfolio-Site-Design.
+  #This is a Portfolio website for myself as a Jr. Dev :) it is currently a work in progress.

   ## Running the code